How separation works

 Generally speaking, there are three types of separators depending on the type of separation duty: clarifiers, purifiers, concentrators.

-A clarifier is a centrifugal separator for solid – liquid separation, that removes solids such as particles, sediments, oil, natural organic matter and colour from process liquids.
+A clarifier is a centrifugal separator for solid-liquid separation, that removes solids such as particles, sediments, oil, natural organic matter, and color from process liquids.
 In doing so, the process liquid becomes clear.

 A purifier is a centrifugal separator for liquid – liquid – solid separation, that separates two liquids of different densities, and a solids, such as water, oil, and fines, from each other.
 Using a purifier the light liquid phase is typically the large fraction which is meant to cleaned.